kissgyorgy/my-stars/README.md

 ## Markdown

 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
-- [mdn/content](https://github.com/mdn/content) - The content behind MDN Web Docs
+- [mdn/content](https://github.com/mdn/content) - The official source for MDN Web Docs content.
+Home to over 14,000 pages of documentation about HTML, CSS, JS, HTTP, Web APIs, and more.
 - [JoseDeFreitas/awesome-youtubers](https://github.com/JoseDeFreitas/awesome-youtubers) - An awesome list of awesome YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands